AllYarnsAreBeautiful/ayab-firmware/README.md

 This is the firmware for the Arduino-based hardware that is part of the AYAB project.

+## Branching Model

+**Development of the latest and upcoming features happens on the 'main' branch.** For each major release, a dedicated maintenance branch is created to manage bug fixes, security patches, and backporting for that specific release.
+These branches follow the naming convention <version>-maint (e.g. *0.95-maint*).
+This approach allows us to continue forward development while ensuring stability and long-term support for previous versions.

 ## Updating your AYAB firmware

 In [ayab-desktop](https://github.com/AllYarnsAreBeautiful/ayab-desktop): go to Tools \> Load AYAB Firmware.